 People often have different opinions about recreational cannabis than medical cannabis.
 Despite the fact that they come from the same plant and have many of the same properties, 42% of Americans believe that marijuana products should be legal only for medicinal purposes.
 In this article we are going to review some tips on medical vs recreational container labeling.

 Older adults tend to favor medical marijuana over its recreational counterpart, while younger consumers are more likely to approve of all uses.
 These differing attitudes have played a large part in the creation of state laws that distinguish between recreational and medicinal cannabis.
 These laws apply not only to the sale of different strains but also to the content of cannabis product labels.

 As a dispensary owner, you need to be clear with your labeling to ensure that you reach the right customers while remaining compliant with your state’s laws.

-Before you start thinking about how to label your cannabis products, consider your overall packaging strategy; consumers should be able to tell whether a product is medicinal or recreational before they ever read the label.
+Before you start thinking about cannabis container labeling, consider your overall packaging strategy; consumers should be able to tell whether a product is medicinal or recreational before they ever read the label on the package.

 You can also incorporate commonly used healthcare symbols such as the caduceus or the red cross.
 Whether alone or in combination with the traditional marijuana leaf, either will emphasize that the product is intended for medicinal use.